dankuck/dankuck.github.io/_posts/2017-03-23-bolivian-free-market.md

 Bolivia has seen a boom in its economy for the last decade.
 Some like to attribute this to their leftist regime change.
 Other less optimistic analysts point to the most obvious boom industry in Bolivia, cocaine.

-After taking office in 2005, Bolivian President Evo Morales kicked out the United States' DEA from Bolivia.
-Morales ran a pro-coca, pro-leftist, pro-change campaign.
+After taking office in 2005, Bolivian President Evo Morales kicked out the United States' Drug Enforcement Agency.
+Morales ran a pro-coca, pro-socialist, pro-change campaign.
 Of all those pros, one of them had to work out for the best.
-Turns out by kicking out the DEA, he was opening a free market for coca and cocaine, its most popular derivative product.
+It turns out by kicking out the DEA, he was opening a free market for the coca leaf and for cocaine, its most popular derivative product.

-From its creative endeavors like professional crying, to more common established industries like drug production, Bolivia has consistently taught me lessons about the free market.
+Bolivia has consistently taught me lessons about the free market, from its creative endeavors like professional crying, to more established industries like drug production.
 I don't applaud all of them, but I'm consistently impressed.